This post was last Updated on September 17, 2020

-By watching the license plates, we could tell that the majority of guests were either German, Austrian, Slovenian or Italian.
+By watching the license plates, we could tell that the majority of guests were either German, Austrian, Slovenian, or Italian.
 Which wasn’t such a big surprise because those are the most proximate countries.
 But license plates don’t tell you everything.
 We know because we had a Croatian plate on our rental car.
-When listening around (yes, we do that from time to time but only for the sake for research of course), we heard several Dutch, Spanish, English and even Belgians as well.
+When listening around (yes, we do that from time to time but only for the sake of research of course), we heard several Dutch, Spanish, English, and even Belgians as well.

 Other than the different nationalities, there was a huge variation in visitors: young couples, elder couples, families with children, singles, groups of friends, you name it.
 Because Baldarin is quite a big camping we also noticed the different types of naturists.
 Some stayed naked 24/7 the whole time of their holiday (except when they had to get wine from the store) and others remained clothed until they got to the beach.
 And of course the many others in between.